Skip to main content.

 On the frozen lake is another group of figures.
 The main cluster is composed of six figures in black and one in red, presumably Demasduit in the initial moment of capture.
 To the left of that group is a large red figure, likely Nonosabasut depicted in the act of defending his wife.
 Just south of the group is another red figure on the ground.
 While Cormack claims that this figure represents Nonosabasut after being shot and killed, Shanawdithit insists that two men were killed that day—the second being Nonosabasut’s brother, who also came to Demasduit’s aid.

-This is colonial knowledge extraction laid bare, as Cormack's own words confirm.
-"I keep her pretty busily employed in drawing historical representations of everything that suggests itself relating to her tribe, which I find is the best and readiest way of gathering information from her," as he wrote in a letter to the Bishop of Nova Scotia in January 1829.
-Cormack's sense of entitlement is here apparent, both in his stated goal of "gathering information" from Shanawdithit rather than provide comfort as her health declined, and in his palpable pride at having identified the "best and readiest way" to extract her knowledge from her.
+Already, the inextricability of the maps' creation from the larger colonial project should be quite clear.
+But Cormack's own words lay the extractive nature of this project bare: “I keep her pretty busily employed in drawing historical representations of everything that suggests itself relating to her tribe, which I find is the best and readiest way of gathering information from her,” as he wrote in a letter to the Bishop of Nova Scotia in January 1829.
+Cormack's sense of entitlement to Shanawdihit's knowledge is here apparent.

 A sparsely illustrated sketch of the Beothuk’s encounters with the British.
 Two grayscale thick lines curve across the page horizontally, one near the top and another near the bottom, which represent the borders of the lake.
 Red and black minimalistic figures are drawn scattered both in groups and in isolation to represent the British (those drawn in black) and the Beothuk (those drawn in red).
 Several black dotted paths cross and stretch across the lake’s surface area.
 From the top of the page to the bottom of the lake, a solid, curving red line cascades and severs into multiple lines until breaking into small fragments as the dotted black lines draw nearer.
 Notably, a long line of black figures rest atop the bottom curve of the lake with a few red figures, indicating the Beothuk’s capture.
 Near the top center of the sheet, a red line curves above the lake and red figures are stationed around it.
 Other minimal red and grayscale markings depicting Beothuk or British movement are dispersed across the page.
 The illustrated map is bordered by three large annotations, written by Cormack and edited by Howley.
 In the top left, he writes, “2 different scenes + times”; in the top right, he writes, “The Taking of Mary March on the North side of the Lake”; the final annotation at the bottom of the page reads, “Captain Buchan’s visit in 1810-11 at the South side of the lake.”

-As the previous discussion has (hopefully) shown, we cannot view Shanawdithit's map as an unmediated expression of her worldview.
-And yet, many of her design decisions are informed by elements of Indigenous mapmaking practice, which are helpful to unpack for how they help to attune us to ways of knowing outside of our own.
 The idea of "Indigenous mapmaking practice" is of course loose term, spanning cultures and continents, medium and genre, as critical cartographer Margaret Pearce (Potawatomi) explains.
-In her summation of these practices, Pearce invokes examples that range from "Hawaiian performative cartographies to Navajo verbal maps and sand paintings and the Nuwuvi Salt Song Trail," emphasizing how Indigenous maps may be "gestural, chanted, or inscribed in stone, wood, wall, tattoo, leaf, or paper," and may be enlisted to a variety of ends: "to assess taxes, guide a pilgrim, connect the realms of the sacred and profane, or navigate beyond the horizon," she explains (110).
-What binds these examples together, for Pearce, as for other scholars of Indigenous cartography, is how they are understood as part of a larger process of knowledge-making, rather than as a definitive source of what exists, or what is true.
+In her summation of these practices, Pearce invokes examples that range from "Hawaiian performative cartographies to Navajo verbal maps and sand paintings and the Nuwuvi Salt Song Trail," emphasizing how Indigenous maps may be "gestural, chanted, or inscribed in stone, wood, wall, tattoo, leaf, or paper," and may be enlisted to a variety of ends: "to assess taxes, guide a pilgrim, connect the realms of the sacred and profane, or navigate beyond the horizon."
+What binds these examples together, for Pearce, as for other scholars of Indigenous cartography, is how they are understood as part of a larger process of knowledge-making, rather than as a definitive source of what isthere.
 This process is premised on relationships among people as well as places, relationships that continue to acquire meaning as they unfold.

-We see this temporal point of view emerge in Shanawdithit's decision to depict a series of events, transpiring over decades, in the single place of Red Indian Lake.
-We can also perceive its difference from the spatial perspective that was (and remains) characteristic of colonial mapping practices in Cormack's difficulty in determining what it is, precisely, that Shanawdithit has drawn.
-He crosses out an incorrect label, "The Taking of Mary March," which he first positions on the south side of the lake, and rewrites in its proper location on the north side.
-He also adds in a clarifying note at the top left of the map, just below the reference number he has provided: "2 different Scenes & times."
+The relational basis of Indigenous mapmaking is most directly expressed in how such maps express temporal rather than spatial points of view.
+We see this foregrounding of a temporal perspective emerge in Shanawdithit's decision to depict a series of events, which transpired over decades, in the single place of Beothuk Lake.
+In Cormack's difficulty in determining what it was, precisely, that Shanawdithit had pictured on the page, we can also perceive its divergence from the spatial perspective that was (and remains) characteristic of colonial maps.
+Cormack crosses out one of his earlier incorrect labels, “The Taking of Mary March,” which he had first positioned on the south side of the lake, and rewrites in a more accurate location on the north side.
+He also adds in a clarifying note at the top left of the map, just below the reference number he has provided: “2 different Scenes & times.”
 The note is underlined for emphasis.
-It appears that Cormack requires this explanatory note in order to remind himself of what it is that is depicted, even as the two scenes are easily linked in Shanawdithit's mind.
-Another hallmark of Indigenous cartography emerges through Shanawdithit's decision to include both human figures and geographical features on her map.
-This is what Pearce characterizes as an emphasis on place as it is experienced "as opposed to the Western convention of depicting space as universal, homogenized, and devoid of human experience."
-Settler geographer Matthew Sparke, who has commented directly on Shanawdithit's maps as examples of Indigenous cartography, observes how even the symbolic components of the map, such as the paths across the lake, push back against Western orthodoxies of space and scale.
-By depicting "the uneven possibilities of travel by foot across uneven landscape," Sparke suggests, Shanawdithit incorporates an embodied dimension into the elements of the map that would otherwise be interpreted only for the geographical information that they convey (324).
+It appears that Cormack himself requires this note in order to remind himself of what was depicted, even as the link between the two scenes was (presumably) self-evident in Shanawdithit's mind.

-By excavating the layers of colonial violence that surround Shanawdithit's creation of her map, we are further guided by the approach of literary scholar Mishuana Goeman (Seneca), who emphasizes the importance of "examining the theoretical dimensions of power" so as to resist the "utopian" yet ultimately impossible goal of recovery (4).
-No magnitude of desire or strength of effort, as Goeman explains, can gain us access to "an original and pure point in history," nor can we ever fully account for colonialism's ongoing effects (4).
-The most generative form of knowledge we might pursue, Goeman suggests, and which this chapter sets as its goal, is an understanding of "the relationships set forth during colonialism that continue to mark us today" (4).
+By excavating the layers of knowledge extraction, and outright violence, that surround Shanawdithit's creation of her map, we are further guided by the approach of literary scholar Mishuana Goeman (Seneca), who emphasizes the importance of “examining the theoretical dimensions of power” so as to resist the “utopian” yet ultimately impossible goal of recovery.
+No magnitude of desire or strength of effort, as Goeman explains, can gain us access to “an original and pure point in history,” nor can we ever fully account for colonialism's ongoing effects.
+The most generative form of knowledge we might pursue, Goeman suggests, and which this chapter sets as its goal, is an understanding of “the relationships set forth during colonialism that continue to mark us today.”

-Goeman's point of departure, like ours, is the map because of how closely maps and mapping are tied to the production of colonial power.
-Maps can literally create nations and dismantle others— a lesson that most Indigenous inhabitants of Turtle Island had learned well before the encounter between the Beothuk and Peyton and his men.
-Consider the example of the so-called "Walking Purchase," which dates to 1737, nearly a century before Shanawdithit set her maps to paper, when the Lenape leader Teedyuscung agreed to sell a parcel of land to the Penn family (of the then-colony of Pennsylvania) that was bounded by the distance that a man could walk in a day and a half.
+Goeman's point of departure, like ours, is the map, because of how closely maps and mapping are tied to the production of colonial power.
+Maps can literally create nations and dismantle others—a lesson that most Indigenous inhabitants of Turtle Island had learned well before the encounter between the Beothuk and Peyton and his men.
+Consider the example of the so-called “Walking Purchase,” which dates to 1737, nearly a century before Shanawdithit set her maps to paper, when the Lenape leader Teedyuscung agreed to sell a parcel of land to the Penn family (of the then-colony of Pennsylvania) that was bounded by the distance that a man could walk in a day and a half.
 After the treaty was signed, the Penns' agent cleared a trail through the land and hired three of the fastest runners he knew to run along it, resulting in the Lenape ceding a swath of land twice as long as was initially envisioned.
-In response to the "fraud," as Teedyuscung himself called it in his report to colonial officials, he subsequently "insisted on drawing his own map to delineate [the Lenape] territory and solidify their rights," as Lisa Brooks (Abenaki) explains.
+In response to the “fraud”—Teedyuscung's own characterization in his report to colonial officials—he subsequently, according to Lisa Brooks (Abenaki), “insisted on drawing his own map to delineate [the Lenape] territory and solidify their rights.”

-Or, consider the end result of a seemingly innocuous encounter between Ac ko mok ki, a Siksika leader, and a surveyor for the Hudson Bay Company named Peter Fidler, which took place at an outpost at the juncture of RIVER and RIVER, just east of what is now known as Alberta.
+Or, consider the end result of a seemingly innocuous encounter between Ac ko mok ki, a Siksika leader, and a surveyor for the Hudson Bay Company named Peter Fidler, which took place at an outpost just east of what is more commonly known today as Alberta.
 At the time, however, the outpost represented the frontier of colonial knowledge as well as settlement.
-When asked by Fidler about what lay further north and west, Ac ko mok ki traced in the snow— from memory—a map of more than 200,000 square miles of the continent, narrating the features of the map as he drew.
-Fidler then copied the map onto paper "reduced ¼ from the original," annotated it with the information he'd heard Ac ko mok ki speak aloud, and then sent the map back to the headquarters of the Hudson Bay Company in London.
-Ac ko mok ki's knowledge was then incorporated into the map of the continent that the Hudson Bay Company had been preparing, and which three years later would be used by Lewis and Clark to determine the route for their nation-marking mission.
+When asked by Fidler about what lay further north and west, Ac ko mok ki traced in the snow—from memory—a map of more than 200,000 square miles of the continent, narrating the features of the map as he drew.
+Fidler then copied the map onto paper “reduced ¼ from the original,” annotated it with the information he'd heard Ac ko mok ki speak aloud, and then sent the map back to the headquarters of the Hudson Bay Company in London.
+Ac ko mok ki's knowledge was then incorporated into the map of the continent that the Hudson Bay Company had been preparing, and which three years later would be used by Meriwether Lewis and William Clark to determine the route for their expedition to the west coast.
+Their mission is widely recognized as authorizing the United States' future claims to the full width of the continent, and establishing the foundation for the idea of “manifest destiny” that would guide US territorial expansion into the next century and beyond.

 A sketch of the tribes which reside on the East and West sides of the Rocky Mountains.
 Each tribe is depicted as a circle on the map written next to a number, and a key in the top left corner describes the name of each numbered tribe with a corresponding number of tribe members [CHECK].
 The left side of the map shows six lines that slope down and to the right, which the right-hand side imperfectly mirrors, meeting, assumedly, at the peak of the mountain.
 A horizontal divider between the key and the map stretches across the page, with various letters of the English alphabet marked along it, corresponding to another key on the bottom right corner of the map.
 Next to the key on the right are more circles and lines to indicate tribes that reside farther away from the central peak depicted.
 In the bottom left-hand corner, there is an annotation by Fidler that notes how many days it takes to travel between the numbered locations.